LandRegistry/govuk-frontend-flask/README.md

 ### Asset management

-Custom CSS and JavaScript files are merged and compressed using [Flask Assets](https://flask-assets.readthedocs.io/en/latest/) and [Webassets](https://webassets.readthedocs.io/en/latest/).
-This takes all `*.css` files in `app/static/src/css` and all `*.js` files in `app/static/src/js` and outputs a single compressed file to both `app/static/dist/css` and `app/static/dist/js` respectively.
+Custom CSS and JavaScript files are merged and minified using [Flask Assets](https://flask-assets.readthedocs.io/en/latest/) and [Webassets](https://webassets.readthedocs.io/en/latest/).
+This takes all `*.css` files in `app/static/src/css` and all `*.js` files in `app/static/src/js` and outputs a single minified file to both `app/static/dist/css` and `app/static/dist/js` respectively.

 CSS is [minified](https://en.wikipedia.org/wiki/Minification_(programming)) using [CSSMin](https://github.com/zacharyvoase/cssmin) and JavaScript is minified using [JSMin](https://github.com/tikitu/jsmin/).
 This removes all whitespace characters, comments and line breaks to reduce the size of the source code, making its transmission over a network more efficient.